qmuntal/gltf/README.md

 - It is safe to not define them when writing the glTF if the desired value is the default one.
 - It is safe to expect that the optional values are not nil when reading a glTF.
-- When assigning values to optional properties one can use the utility functions that take the reference of basic types:
+- When assigning values to optional properties it may be helpful to use these utility functions:
   - `gltf.Index(1)`
-  - `gltf.Float64(0.5)`
+  - `gltf.Float(0.5)`

 ### Reading a document